guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 The keys of the map correspond the jason struct stags, these struct tags are defined in individual `Processor` components.
 (The above components are defined in the backend package, go file names prefixed with 'p_'.

 See the [Backends Documentation](https://github.com/flashmob/go-guerrilla/wiki/About-Backends:-introduction,-configuring-and-extending) page for more details

+### Registering a Processor

+Use the `d.AddProcessor` to register your processor with the daemon.

+Processors allow you to extend the backend.
+See the [About Backends: introduction, configuring and extending]https://github.com/flashmob/go-guerrilla/wiki/About-Backends:-introduction,-configuring-and-extending] documentation for more information.

 ### Loading config from Json